aquafadas-com/gulp-smartling/README.md

   fileUri: '/Gulp-Smartling/messages.json', // The file URL.
   locales: ['es', 'fr', 'ja', 'zh'], // The locales to be downloaded.
   projectId: 'FooBar' // The project identifier.
+  retrievalType: smartling.RetrievalType.PUBLISHED // The retrieval type: defaults to "published".
 }));
 ```